ishangupta3/GreenhouseHarvestStudy-Ishan-Gupta/README.md

 It's mid-July 2025 at Hippo Harvest, and it's hot.
 There's lots of daylight, so our leafy greens are growing really fast, and we need to harvest them at the optimal point in their growth cycle.
 Our robots write a bunch of data about the plant's growth cycle to the database, but we need better tooling for scheduling when to harvest the crops in greenhouses.

+## Your Task

 You are tasked with building a simple harvest planning system for a greenhouse operation, with a REST API layer written in Python and frontend in JavaScript.
 This case study tests your ability to work with Python, PostgreSQL, Docker Compose and JavaScript.

-## Background

-The simplified mock farm in this test case operates 3 large greenhouses, each with a 50x8 grid layout (400 slots per greenhouse, 1200 total slots).
-Each slot can be occupied by a crop.
-The database contains information about:

-* **Crop cycles**: Individual plantings with complete lifecycle data from seed to harvest
-* **Locations**: Physical slots in the greenhouse where crops are grown (50x8 grid per greenhouse)
-* **ML Harvest Predictions**: Machine learning predictions for harvest dates and yields in pounds

-## Your Task

-Build a simple API and web interface to help the operations team plan harvests.
+This includes building a simple API and web interface to help the operations team plan harvests.
 As part of this project, you should:

 * Create a Python REST API to serve the data to downstream services.
 We need intuitive REST APIs at our farm since multiple downstream services consume this data.